PengKuang/pengkuang.github.io/_books/002_eyetracking_guide.md

 ---
 layout: book-review
-title: Eye Tracking\: A comprehensive guide to methods and measures
+title: Eye Tracking - A comprehensive guide to methods and measures
 author: Kenneth Holmqvist, Marcus Nystrom, Richard Andersson, Richard Dewhurst, Halszka Jarodzka, Joost Van De Weijer
-cover: assets/img/book_covers/eye-tracking.jpeg
+cover: assets/img/book_covers/eye-tracking.png
 # olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 0198738595 # use ISBN to fetch cover (if no `olid` is provided, dashes are optional)
 categories: EyeTracking Biometric Physiology